harcomaase/lsp-gpt/Readme.md

 #### capability: references provider

 - shows references of the selected token, e.g. usages of methods
-- request to GPT-4 API runs into timeout currently (TODO: investigate)
+- results are currently faulty: wrong line numbers are reported, not all references are found

 TODO: describe additional capabilities
-TODO: check for problems in position encoding (code action seems to be 1 line off)
+TODO: check for problems in position encoding (code action seems to be 1 line off, also references are sometimes in empty lines)

 ### usage in editors